ConnectingApps/DocMySwagApp/README.md

 # DocMySwagApp
-A .NET Core command line tool to generate a document (e.g. html) from a Swagger xml file
+A .NET Core command line tool to generate a human readable document (e.g. html) from a Swagger xml file

 # Table of contents